Frequently Asked Questions

 Yes, guests are welcome to play in an arranged pair or 4 as well as social sessions.
 There is a guest book in the entrance hall to record the visit and a fee of £5 per guest should be paid.
 This is the member’s responsibility.
-Members of other clubs may visit as often as they are invited.
 Non club members are limited to 3 visits after which they will be asked to join if they wish to continue to play regularly at HWLTC.

 HWLTC sounds wonderful, how do I join?

 The first thing to do is contact our Membership Secretary, Nikki Formby.
 She will answer any questions you have, explain all of the membership options and invite you down to see the Club for yourself and have a few games with existing members.
 Click here for details of how to contact Nikki or view our club information leaflet.